Skip to main content

 Yani Hamdani

 Yani Hamdani completed a PhD in Social and Behavioural Health Sciences at the Dalla Lana School of Public Health, University of Toronto in June 2016 (supervised by Rebecca Renwick and committee members Barbara Gibson and Cameron Norman).
 During her PhD training, she was a Fellow in the CIHR Strategic Training Program in Public Health Policy.
 Her PhD research examined how transition to adulthood is constituted as a problem in Ontario policies and the effects on young people with developmental disabilities and their parents.
 Her study showed that policies had both beneficial and unintended harmful consequences on the health, well-being and daily lives of young people and their families.
 Yani was awarded first place in the BRI Pursuit Award 2017 competition for her PhD research.
 Yani has presented her work at conferences in Canada, the U.S.A., Israel and Sweden.
 She is also an Occupational Therapist who worked at Holland Bloorview Kids Rehabilitation Hospital for many years before pursing her PhD.
-She is currently a Postdoctoral Fellow in the Profile Lab at BRI, and can be reached at y.hamdani@mail.utoronto.ca.
+She is currently an Assistant Professor in the Department of Occupational Science & Occupational Therapy at the University of Toronto, and a Clinician-Scientist, Azrieli Adult Neurodevelopmental Centre, Centre for Addiction and Mental Health.

 Coralee McLaren